 GVWR: 52,000 pounds

-The Newmar Dutch Star is available with a Freightliner® XCR or Spartan® K@ Chassis with a tag axle for a better turning radius.
+The Newmar Dutch Star best Class A motorhome for full-time living is available with a Freightliner® XCR or Spartan® K@ Chassis with a tag axle for a better turning radius.

 The 4369 also boasts an 8.9-liter 450 HP Cummins® L diesel engine and offers a maximum towing capacity of up to 15,000 pounds.